Call Today for a Free Consultation

 Contact our team today to learn more about how we can help you and your family.

-Foremost in a judge's mind when determining whether to award joint or sole
+Foremost in a judge's mind when determining whether to award joint

+interests.
 Both parents have an assumed equal right to custody—specifically,

 no preference is given to the mother or father.